tthijm/sep/README.md

 ![](./assets/from_str_after.png)

-The coverage of the function has improved from the originaly 85% to 100%, since the other two branches (0 and 3) were also covered.
+The coverage of the function has improved from the original 85% to 100%, since the other two branches (0 and 3) were also covered.

 ### Overall